FeatureBaseDB/featurebase/transaction.md

 #### TODO

 - [x] implement api layer and cluster logic, startup, etc.
+- [ ] add new cluster state to explicitly reject certain requests during exclusive transaction?
 - [ ] implement HTTP layer including header/transaction ID
 - [ ] implement and use persistent transaction store rather than inmem.
 - [ ] update go-pilosa/gpexp to actually USE transactions
   - [ ] update IDK to use updated go-pilosa
+- [ ] external testing with e.g. curl

 - ID validation.
 No slashes, no non-URL safe chars